Decision of the European Ombudsman concerning traineeships

-The booking of transportation tickets at the start and/or the end of the traineeship is made by the European Ombudsman's office.
-Trainees may however book transportation tickets on their own, subject to prior approval by the Ombudsman’s Office.
+The booking of transportation tickets at the start and/or the end of the traineeship is made by the European Ombudsman's Office.
+Trainees may however book transportation tickets on their own, subject to prior approval by the Office.

 Reimbursement of fees payable for excess luggage is possible, subject to prior approval by the Ombudsman's Office.
 The maximum amount of luggage for which reimbursement is possible is 50 kg.

-No person other than the person benefitting from the traineeship will be reimbursed any expenses.
+Except if an applicant with a disability is selected and needs to be accompanied during the travel, no person other than the person benefitting from the traineeship will be reimbursed travel expenses.

 C. Mission expenses incurred during the traineeship

 For the reimbursement of expenses incurred during duly authorised missions, the provisions applicable to officials of the European Union apply by analogy.